The Press Building, Christchurch: Heritage listing

 On 2 April 1985, the building was registered by the New Zealand Historic Places Trust as a Category I historic place, with the registration number 302.
-The Lyttelton Times Building in contemporary Chicago school architectural style is located in the same quadrant of Cathedral Square, and the two facades represent the two different newspaper styles, with The Press being regarded as the more conservative newspaper.
+The Lyttelton Times Building in contemporary Chicago school architectural style is located in the same quadrant of Cathedral Square, and the two façades represent the two different newspaper styles, with The Press being regarded as the more conservative newspaper.
 The building is a notable example of the firm of Armson, Collins and Harman.
 The use of reinforced concrete is one of the earliest examples in Christchurch.